porsche-design-system/porsche-design-system/packages/storefront/src/pages/developing/angular/getting-started.md

 See [componentsReady()](developing/components-ready) for further information.

+## How do Porsche Design System components work in detail?

+See [Initialization](must-know/initialization/introduction) for further information.

 ## Sample integration

 We provide a public GitHub repository with a basic sample project setup to show how it is managed in real code.